kallehiitola/evermail/Documentation/ProgressReports/ProgressReport.md

 ---

 ## Recent Updates

+### 2025-11-21 - Guided Onboarding & Offline BYOK
+- 🚀 Launched the `/onboarding` three-step wizard with a persistent progress rail, plan cards, security guidance, and upload CTAs so first-time admins can finish setup without spelunking multiple admin tabs.
+Registration/OAuth flows now redirect straight into the wizard, and the sidebar exposes a dedicated “Admin: Onboarding” link.
+- 🔗 Added tenant-facing APIs (`GET /api/v1/tenants/plans`, `PUT /api/v1/tenants/subscription`, enhanced `/tenants/onboarding/status`) plus the `Tenant.OnboardingPlanConfirmedAt` column/migration so we can track who has explicitly confirmed their plan before allowing uploads.
+- 🧪 Delivered the Admin → Offline BYOK lab: browser-side WebCrypto generates a 256-bit DEK, wraps it with PBKDF2 + AES-GCM, offers clipboard/download helpers, and documents the workflow inside `Documentation/Security.md` for customers who want zero-cloud key storage.
+- 📚 Updated `Documentation/Architecture.md` + `Documentation/API.md` with the onboarding wizard architecture, plan endpoints, and BYOK flows so future feature work references a single source of truth.

 ### 2025-11-20 - Search UI Detail Polish
 - 🎨 Rewrote the `Documentation/Architecture.md#search-experience-enhancements` section to spell out the new card layout, match-strength badges, saved-filter chips, skeleton loaders, and floating match navigator so future slices know exactly which components to extend.